 - To build relationships with Black professional advisors such as accountants, attorneys, financial planners, and investment advisors.

-For more information on the Black Philanthropy Fund or to learn how you can get connected to BPI, e-mail Michael Clements at the Foundation or call (336) 725-2382.
+For more information on the Black Philanthropy Initiative or to learn how you can get connected to BPI, contact the Foundation at (336) 725-2382.